-But the time has come, reports President H. Arnold Wilder, that the money available from invested funds falls far behind the demand for financial study aid.
+BUT THE TIME has come, reports President II.
+Arnold Wilder, that the money available from invested funds falls for behind the demand for financial aid.
 The increasing enrollment in the Academy, not expected to taper off for another five years at least, simply means greater academic financial aid.

 With application time soon to arrive, he has issued a special request for additional funds to be added to the general endowment fund supervised by the trustees.
-He points out that although there are already some \$1/3 million invested in high quality common stocks and bonds, the annual return, which has shrunk with the Dow-Jones average, cannot take up the additional pressure from needy students.
+He points out that although there are already some \$333,1000 invested in high quality common stocks and bonds, the annual return, which has shrunk with the Dow-Jones average, cannot take up the additional pressure from needy students.